timmussack/reactnativepresentation/README.md

 > Install Expo Go on your mobile device from app store

-  - load QR code into Expo Go
+  - Load QR code into Expo Go (camera on iPhone, in app on Android)